majick/entry/README.md

 Plugins can load HTML content into the site footer by adding an endpoint beginning with `._footer`, these work the same as normal endpoints (implementing the `Endpoint` class), but their request URL will always be from `entry:footer-load`.
 The HTML they return is added to the bottom of the footer on all pages the footer is present.
 This allows plugins to modify existing pages and include their own scripts in the site.

+I recommend placing your plugin file and the build file in `data_directory/plugins`

 #### Paste Reports

 Paste reports can be enabled by adding the `report` [log type](#logs).
 With paste reports enabled, you can view reported pastes from the [admin panel](#admin-panel).
 The panel will allow you to view the contents of a report, as well as archive and delete reports.